dolphindb/api-csharp/README.md

 BasicTable table1 = new BasicTable(colNames, cols);
 ```

-#### 9.3.
-Save data to local disk table
+#### 7.3 Save data to a local disk table

-Local disk tables are commonly used for computational analysis of static data sets, either for data input or as a calculated output.
-It does not support transactions, and does not support concurrent reading and writing.
+Local disk tables can be used for data analysis on historical data sets.
+They do not support transactions, nor do they support concurrent read and write.

+Use the following script in DolphinDB to create a local disk table.

 ```
-// Create a local-disk table using the DolphinDB script dbPath = "C:/data/testDatabase" tbName = 'tb1'
+dbPath = "C:/data/testDatabase"
+tbName = 'tb1'